Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 I received a text message claiming to be from DCFS.
 Is the text legit?

 From time to time, DCFS sends text messages to SNAP recipients and/or applicants with helpful information regarding benefits or other updates, as appropriate.
-The text is marked as coming from LADCFS.
+To confirm the legitimacy of a message, you can contact LAHELP-U at 1-888-524-3578.

 How can I stop receiving text messages from DCFS?